-In addition to the items identified in the Master Permit Application, Reasonable use applications also require the following additional items.
-For those items below that must be shown on a plot plan please show them on the same plot plan required under item #5 of the Master Permit Application Checklist - it is not necessary for you to prepare two separate plot plans.
+In addition to the items identified in the Master Permit Application Checklist a Final Short Plat application also requires the following additional items.
+For those items below that must be shown on a plot plan please show them on the same plot plan required under item #5 of the Master Permit Application Checklist - it is not necessary that you prepare two separate plot plans.